fjalanis/fina/household-finance-todo.md

 ### Step 18: User Experience Refinement
 1. Implement keyboard shortcuts for common actions
 2. Add bulk operations for transactions and accounts
-3. Create guided workflows for new users
-4. Implement context-sensitive help
-5. Implement modal windows for all add/edit operations:
+3. Implement modal windows for all add/edit operations:
    - Create reusable Modal component
    - Convert account forms to use modals
    - Update transaction forms to use modals
    - Convert entry line forms to use modals
    - Implement rule editing in modals
    - Ensure consistent keyboard navigation in all modals
-6. Implement modal confirmation dialogs for all deletion operations:
+4. Implement modal confirmation dialogs for all deletion operations:
    - Replace all window.confirm() calls with modal dialogs
    - Include specific messaging about what will be deleted
    - Show any dependent items that might be affected
    - Provide options to cancel or confirm the deletion
-7. **Test**: Measure task completion time with enhancements
-8. **Test**: Gather feedback on UX improvements

 ### Step 19: Documentation and Deployment
 1. Create comprehensive user documentation